 How your messages are perceived impacts the respect people have for you, the influence you have on others, and the people you attract into your life.
-All these things effect your personal and professional relationships, in the value you bring to your everyday life, workplace, and how you feel about yourself as an individual.
+All these things affect your personal and professional relationships, and in the value, you bring to your everyday life, workplace, and how you feel about yourself as an individual.

 Today is the day you take pride in everything you type and write.
 Out of all the written communication skills on my list, here are my top 10 tips to consider with every message you type.

 - Be clear.
 Every message you compose should have a purpose, be clear, and straight to the point.
 I’m assuming not very many people enjoy reading your message and trying to decipher every word.
 Make sure you before you hit send, to re-read and consider who may be reading the message.